 The best things happen by chance says my beloved movie character, Dory.
 And sappy as it sounds, this is just how Italy happened to me.
 I was due for an academic exchange in Lugano.
 Thanks to the internet that makes work from anywhere easy and budget planning through PickYourTrail, I was able to take a few weeks before my academic exchange and visit Italy.
 I am more of an ‘experience it’ traveller so I knew that visiting every city in the country was out of the question.
 While I was eager to see the majestic architecture and art that Italy is known for, I also wanted to laze by the seashore and hike the countryside.

 • ROME •

 Architecture Cafes Sight-seeing

 Bustling with history and art, Rome represents everything Italian and was the perfect city to start my Italian holiday.
-From archeological marvels like the mighty coliseum to the beautifully carves fountain of the four rivers, there is so much the city has to offer.
+From archaeological marvels like the mighty Colosseum to the beautifully carved fountain of the four rivers, there is so much the city has to offer.
 The best way to explore the city is on foot or hopping onto their classic tram systems.
 I spent my days sight-seeing and evenings at local café’s OD’ing on blissful coffee and wine.